-In South Boston, the state police force is waging war on Irish American organized crime.
+In South Boston, the state police force is waging war on Irish-American organized crime.
 Young undercover cop Billy Costigan is assigned to infiltrate the mob syndicate run by gangland chief Frank Costello.
 While Billy quickly gains Costello's confidence, Colin Sullivan, a hardened young criminal who has infiltrated the state police as an informer for the syndicate is rising to a position of power in the Special Investigation Unit.
-Each man becomes deeply consumed by his double life, gathering information about the plans and counter-plans of the operations he has penetrated.
-But when it becomes clear to both the mob and the police that there's a mole in their midst, Billy and Colin are suddenly in danger of being caught and exposed to the enemy - and each must race to uncover the identity of the other man in time to save himself.
-But is either willing to turn on the friends and comrades they've made during their long stints undercover?Written by
+Each man becomes deeply consumed by their double lives, gathering information about the plans and counter-plans of the operations they have penetrated.
+But when it becomes clear to both the mob and the police that there is a mole in their midst, Billy and Colin are suddenly in danger of being caught and exposed to the enemy - and each must race to uncover the identity of the other man in time to save themselves.
+But is either willing to turn on their friends and comrades they've made during their long stints undercover?Written by

 [...]
 See more »